tearust/teaproject/obsidian/_6_epochs/README.md

 ![[Pasted image 20231113212511.png]]

 A few tips:
-- Make sure you connect ETH testnet "Goerli"
+- Make sure you connect ETH mainnet
 - Make sure you allow Metamask to connect your account to the URL when promoted
 - The Mobile UI is optimized to phone use case.
 That means a few features are removed from mobile UI due to limited screen size.
 You can access full featured TApps on computer web.
 - Metamask supports portait mode only.